adamtrilling/blog-posts/simple_bdd/README.md

 ## Basic Setup

-- Create a new Rails application
+- Create a new Rails application.
+Make sure you pass the -T flag to rails new to avoid generating the default testing infrastructure.
 - Add the following to your Gemfile and run bundle install:
 ```ruby
 group :test do